-If I’m having chest pain, shouldn’t I wait before going to the E.R.—just to be sure?
+If I’m having chest pain, should I wait before going to the ER?

-No. Heart attack is the leading cause of death in America today.
+No. Call 9-1-1 immediately.
+Heart attack is the leading cause of death in America today.
 It is common to deny symptoms or delay seeking treatment.
-However, the sooner you get to the Emergency Room, the better your chances -- not only of surviving -- but of lessening the damage done to the heart.
+The sooner you get to the Emergency Room, the better your chances -- not only of surviving -- but of lessening the damage done to the heart.

 How do I know that my chest pain is a heart attack and not indigestion?